Cidinha Campos: Career

 The current affairs programme on RecordTV that Campos presented proved important for her career.
-She interviewed famous people, such as Jean Genet, Claudia Cardinale, Alberto Sordi, Alan Delon and Jean Paul Sartre.
+She interviewed famous people, such as Jean Genet, Claudia Cardinale, Alberto Sordi, Alain Delon and Jean Paul Sartre.
 With an interest in sport, she covered the 1970 FIFA World Cup, held in Mexico.
 In 1971, she then moved to Rio de Janeiro where, in addition to working with TV Tupi, she was to be a sports correspondent for Jornal dos Sports.
 In 1973-74 she worked with TV Globo before becoming a theatrical producer.
 The comedian, singer and writer, Juca Chaves, then suggested that she perform and this gave rise to Homen Não Entra (No Men Allowed), a monologue performance, with which she toured Brazil.
 It is considered to have been the first theatrical performance to ban the entry of men.
 The show provoked intense controversy and ended up being banned by the Federal Police, on the grounds that the discrimination against men was unconstitutional.
 In 1978, Campos returned to Rádio Tupi in Rio de Janeiro, with the programme Cidinha Livre, which gave advice and help to listeners.
 She established herself as a communicator with great popular empathy, one who had a commitment to obtaining benefits for her listeners, most of them low-income workers.

 Political activities

 In 1982, she interviewed Leonel Brizola, a candidate for governor of Rio de Janeiro state.
 Persuaded by his ideas, she participated in his successful election campaign.
-She was elected federal deputy to the National Congress of Brazil in Brasilia in October 1990 and sworn in in February 1991, as a member of the Democratic Labour Party, representing Rio de Janeiro state.
+She was elected federal deputy to the National Congress of Brazil in Brasília in October 1990 and sworn in in February 1991, as a member of the Democratic Labour Party, representing Rio de Janeiro state.
 With policies that included guarantees for domestic servants, opposition to the death penalty, and the legalization of abortion, she received over 300,000 votes, the highest number by one candidate in the country.
 At the time the Brazilian president was Fernando Collor de Mello.
 One of her first acts after election was to demand his impeachment for refusing to pay agreed inflation adjustments for pensions.
 The Chamber voted to impeach him for corruption in September 1992, and he resigned in December of the same year.
 In her time as a federal deputy, she prioritized the fight against corruption, notably that in the Instituto Nacional do Seguro Social (National Social Security Institute - INSS), and made numerous demands for government officers accused of corruption to be sacked.
 She encountered considerable retaliation.
 For example, she was accused of having benefited from Rio de Janeiro state's administrative machinery during her 1992 campaign and was sentenced to be ineligible to serve in the Chamber for three years.
 On appeal, this judgement was suspended.
 In July 1994, in protest against her candidacy for re-election being declared invalid, she camped in front of the Rio de Janeiro Court of Justice and started a hunger strike.
 Campos has been sued on 33 occasions for "moral damage".